#17 - The myth of optimal web design

 optimal (adj) : the most desirable measurable outcome possible under a restriction expressed

 Perfection in design is not possible.
-No matter how much is known about a given business, user group or technology, you can not simultaneously satisfy all possible objectives.
-For any website or user interface, there are no mathematics, and no algorithms, for deciding which objectives to satisfy in a single design, or even forThe swiss army knife: a balance of interesting design tradeoffs accurately defining an optimal solution within any of those objectives.
-There are usability, design and business methods that effectively evaluate and illuminate promising directions , but they are sensitive tools, that work more as guides, rather than maps.
-In general, any form of design involves too many simultaneous possible objectives and forms of solutions to enable any overall mathematical or algorithmic based confidence.
-An optimal design, in the broadest sense, is a mythical idea.
+You can never simultaneously satisfy all of the possible objectives for any creation.
+For example, a ballpoint pen is an excellent tool for writing, until you need to erase.
+Yet a pencil fails you when you need to sign a legal contract.
+Every design choice trades one idea of perfection against another.
+For any product there are no mathematics, and no algorithms, for deciding which objectives to satisfy in a single design, or even for accurately defining an optimal solution within any of those objectives.
+While there are methods that effectively evaluate and illuminate promising directions, they are fuzzy tools that work as guides, not maps.
+All design involves too many possible objectives and solutions for complete confidence.
+An optimal design, in the broadest sense, is impossible.

-Completed designs are sets of tradeoffs
+Complete designs are tradeoffs

-Whether you are designing an intranet web site, or a microwave oven, you have at least three sets of overlapping criteria to deal with: Business objectives, user experience objectives, and resource limitations.
-These aspects create lines of both synergy and tension.
-If you focus on any one of them, it will pull or push against at least one of the others.
-For example, if your website is forced to ship on a certain schedule, you will have to reduce the depth to which you can satisfy business or user experience goals.
-It’s a zero sum game: choices that benefit one attribute are often at the expense of another.
+These different criteria create lines of both synergy and tension.
+If you focus on one it will pull against the others.
+For example, if your website is forced to ship in half the planned time (resources), you will have to reduce how much you can satisfy business or customer goals.
+It’s often a zero-sum game: choices that benefit one attribute are often at the expense of another.
 To call something optimal, it has to be the most desirable outcome of a specific set of restrictions.
 But which restrictions do you measure?
 How do you define the desirable outcome across clearly conflicting objectives?
 What resources should be applied to satisfying which objectives?
 These decisions involve many domains and perspectives.
 To include them all, with equal rigor, requires a very complex set of considerations.

 A design is static, the universe is chaos

 Even if you managed to find the mythical “optimal” solution within the cross domain constraints of a design problem, there is another reason that optimal design is impossible: things change.
 On the day your code is finished, your design stops changing, but the world keeps moving.
 Your competitors may release a new version, or go out of business.
 Your budget may be cut in half, or the size of your staff may double.
-New usability or market research information may be made available to you, or you may find something than invalidates a key assumption you made.
+New information may be made available to you, or you may find something than invalidates a key assumption you made.
 Any of the individual variables that you tried to design for can change at any time.
-And most important of all, your user’s needs and desires change.
+And most important of all, your customer’s needs and desires change.

 People’s needs and desires are always on the move.
 The user scenarios and tasks that you target in your work have a certain lifespan.
 Some segment of your users will develop new needs and goals that you did not plan for.
 The success you have with one design may expose users to new areas of your website, and they will discover that there are new things that they want to do, that your design does not enable.
-This is what’s called an enabled problem , since it occurs only as the result of some initial success.
+This is what’s called an enabled problem, since it occurs only as the result of some initial success.
 But it still represents a challenge to the designer.
 How do you elevate an existing design to meet new demands, while simultaneously satisfying less progressive customers?
 How do you manage or measure the rate of change between these groups of users?
-It takes significant effort and resources to capture, much less analyze, data on these types of trends.
-Even if you could capture it effectively, what would it mean to optimize this kind of decision?
-To say you’re optimizing would require such a narrow definition of your goals, that you are no longer focused on the design itself.
-Instead you are optimizing for one specific effect of the design: and that may be the only thing you can ever really optimize.

 What’s worse, the needs of even individual users change.
 People outgrow things.
 They develop new opinions, and change their habits.
 The same person that is thrilled when you launch, may have learned the basics through your design, and moved on to a more elaborate offering from one of your competitors.
 A change in career, hobby, spouse or lifestyle can upset their relationship with your services enough for them to move on completely.
 How can you optimize for something so fragile and variable as human behavior?
 You can plan for it, and make assumptions, but that is never accurate enough to call it optimal.

-No matter what you do, it gets worse
+No matter what you do, it gets worse (sorry)

 The smart designer really isn’t looking to optimize: instead she’s striving for meaningful balance.
 No choice is made in isolation.
 Even bug fixes, or purely engineering decisions, can represent this complexity: many subtle bugs, once encountered and learned, can be tolerated by people.
 Human beings adapt their own behavior to work around problems.
 But when the bug is removed, in some cases, it may force people to endure the negative experience of changing their behavior to relearn a task.
 They may initially suffer as a result of the removal of a design flaw.
 How can you optimize for this scenario?
 What algorithm can you apply to determine when this decision makes sense?
 The answer is you can’t.
 Tools or rules of thumb may help you to model the possible outcomes, and user data may express some salient points about human behavior, but there is no way to completely eliminate the uncertainty from these kinds of difficult decisions.